REZAULKARIM2024/meridian-test-automation/README.md

   CI-only flakes deserve their own investigation rather than being dismissed as "works on my machine."
 Root-caused using the raw `test-results/error-context.md` artifacts (accessibility snapshot + exact locator + exact timeout) rather than guesswork.
+- **Documented — the app doesn't push browser history state (`INT-01`, `tests/lifecycle.spec.ts`).** Since the app manages all navigation via React state rather than `pushState`/client-side routing, the browser's history has exactly one entry after the initial load.
+Pressing the browser's **Back** button mid-flow doesn't return to a "previous screen" within the app — a CI screenshot captured at the moment of the original (incorrect) assertion showed a completely blank page, confirming the whole React app had unmounted.
+Pressing **Forward** afterward triggers a fresh reload rather than restoring state, landing back on the login screen (consistent with the no-session-persistence finding in `LFC-01`).
+This is a real, minor UX gap worth fixing in the app itself (e.g. adopting a router that reflects screens in the URL) — the test now documents the actual behavior rather than asserting the originally-assumed, incorrect one.

 ## Roadmap

+- Fix the browser-history gap above by adopting client-side routing, so Back/Forward behave the way users expect instead of unmounting the app
 - Investigate *why* testid-attribute matching specifically breaks for post-async content in GitHub Actions' headless Chromium (a genuine open question — the fix above works reliably, but the underlying browser/Playwright-version interaction isn't fully explained yet)
+- Build an actual UI/API feature on top of the new `medical_tests` data (a "Tests" tab, booking flow, and corresponding Playwright coverage)
 - Expand the Cypress example into a second full suite for cross-framework comparison
 - Add visual regression coverage for the mobile/desktop layout toggle
 - Add a scheduled (nightly) CI run in addition to push/PR triggers